 An exceptional value for its location and amenities offered, the Holiday Inn Express Adelaide City Centre is a great option for anyone seeking both comfort and accessibility during their stay in Adelaide.

-Each room comes with free WiFi, bathtub, mini-fridge and free breakfast buffet.
+Each family friendly room comes with free WiFi, bathtub, mini-fridge and free breakfast buffet.

 The rooms are spacious and accommodate comfort as you can spread out and enjoy your stay in Adelaide.